SS Lakeside Bridge: Design and construction

 After the United States entry into World War I, a large shipbuilding program was undertaken to restore and enhance shipping capabilities both of the United States and their Allies.
 As part of this program, EFC placed orders with nation's shipyards for a large number of vessels of standard designs.
 Design 1023 cargo ship was a standard cargo freighter of approximately 5,300 tons deadweight designed by Submarine Boat Corp. and adopted by USSB.

 Lakeside Bridge was part of the second optional order for 68 additional vessels placed by USSB with Submarine Boat Corp. on 16 November 1917.
-The ship was laid down at the shipbuilder's yard on 26 June 1919 (yard number 83) and launched on 31 October 1919, with nine-year old Miss Genevieve Coddington, granddaughter of E.D.
-Coddington, president of the Lakeside Bridge & Steel Company of North Milwaukee, being the sponsor.
+The ship was laid down at the shipbuilder's yard on 26 June 1919 (yard number 83) and launched on 31 October 1919, with nine-year old Miss Genevieve Coddington, granddaughter of Van Tyle William Coddington, president of the Lakeside Bridge & Steel Company of North Milwaukee, being the sponsor.
 The ship was named after the company, one of many providers of fabricated steel for the shipyard.

 Similar to all vessels of this class the ship had one main deck and was built on the three-island principle.
 The freighter had her machinery situated amidships and had four main holds, both fore and aft, which allowed for the carriage of variety of goods and merchandise.
 The vessel also possessed all the modern machinery for quick loading and unloading of cargo from five large hatches, including ten winches and ten booms.
 She was also equipped with wireless apparatus and had electric lights installed along the deck.